Jerry Abramson: Post-government career

-Move to Spalding University in 2018

 In late 2018, Abramson left Bellarmine to join Spalding University in Louisville as its Executive-in-Residence.
 At Spalding, the university named a lecture series after Abramson in early 2019.
 "The Abramson Leadership Exchange" was a partnership with Ignite Louisville and Young Professionals Association of Louisville, with the former Mayor chairing the events, the Abramson Leadership Exchange brought the university's Ed.D. students, alumni, and community leaders together for panel discussions on cutting-edge topics related to public affairs, government, media, and business.